kavingray/wp-ui/readme.txt

 4. Both jQuery UI themes and WP UI CSS3 styles preview.
 Picture shows a full CSS3 style - wpui-sevin.

 == Changelog ==

+= 0.8.5 =
+* Completely rewritten Tabs, accordions, spoilers using jQuery UI widget factory.
+* Support for use on Dynamic pages.
+* Linking to tabs and accordion panels from other pages and the same page finally available.
+* Support for nested linking.
+* Editor panel now displays post counts with categories and tags.
+* Improved compatibility with WordPress >= 3.4.1.
+* Some styles tweaked and perfected.Check out the dialog styles. :)

 = 0.8.2 =
 * Support for jQuery UI buttons.